 Tom's BioAs a high school senior, Tom listed his ultimate career goal "to become the next Voice of the Wildcats."
 Almost every broadcaster in Kentucky wants that best seat in Rupp Arena, but the dream came true for Tom.
 Now, he follows in the footsteps of Cawood Ledford, Ralph Hacker, Claude Sullivan, Jim Host and the others who have called the games for the Cats.

 Another Bluegrass tradition is part of Tom's broadcasting resume--horse racing.
-Tom is a two-time winner of the prestigious Eclipse Award for excellence in coverage of Thoroughbred racing.
-He was selected in 2008 and 2009 by Quint Events, Official Experience Package Provider for Churchill Downs, to entertain their clients for Oaks and Derby.
+Tom is a two-time winner of the prestigious Eclipse Award for excellence in coverage of Thoroughbred racing and he covers racing throughout through his association with Keeneland.

 Leach's love of sports was passed down from father to son.
 Alvin Leach was a member of the Lexington Hustlers, a historic semi-pro baseball team.
 The Hustlers team, formed in the 1940's, is believed to be one of the first integrated squads in the south.
 Leach's brother, Steve, was a standout quarterback at Georgetown College in the early 1960's.
 And Leach's uncle, Billy Hall, received a football scholarship to the University of Kentucky and played under the legendary Paul "Bear" Bryant.

-Tom's most recent venture is Tom Leach Productions.
-His website--tomleachky.com--features Tom's coverage of the Wildcats and he recently authored his first book, "Rich Tradition," about Rich Brooks and his revival of the UK football program.
-Tom Leach Productions also manages Tom's endorsements and speaking engagements.
+Through his Tom Leach Productions company, Tom also hosts a daily radio show on UK sports, And Tom is an author, having penned "Rich Tradition," about Rich Brooks and his revival of the UK football program.
+Tom Leach Productions also manages Tom's endorsement partnerships and speaking engagements.

 Tom is a 1979 graduate of Bourbon County High School and a 1983 graduate of the University of Kentucky.
-Tom is celebrating his 21st year of marriage to Robyn Rabbeth, a former anchor for WLEX-TV.
-They have two children: Connor, a junior football player for Henry Clay High School and Caroline who loves sports as well and plays basketball.
-Of course, the whole family enjoys cheering for the Cats, along with thousands of faithful Big Blue fans across the Commonwealth and around the world.
+Tom is married to Robyn Rabbeth, a former anchor for WLEX-TV.
+They have two children: Connor and Caroline.

 NOTE:This Website is not affiliated with the University of Kentucky